Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 It is about 2.0 kilometers farther, on these off pavement tracks when you arrive in the town of Canosa, after 10.8 kilometers.
 Meander through the town for about 250 meters, following clear waymarks.
 There are no services in this very small town.

-On the north side of town, after walking through town and its small cluster of buildings, as you are leaving, pass a very nice picnic area and a fountain.
+On the north side of town, after walking through it and its small cluster of buildings, as you are leaving, pass a very nice picnic area and a fountain.
 Then head out on the open road again, onward toward Lires.

 The pavement gives way to forest roads as the Camino bends northward.